 - Sporty looking divers watches.

-The coolest aspect of all, is that you usually pay somewhere between $2,000-$3,500 (depending on the model) for a Maurice Lacroix divers watch with a 600 m/2000 ft water resistance, while you usually need to pay the double or triple amount for a Rolex or an Omega to get an equivalent level of water resistance.
+The most remarkable aspect of all, is that you usually have to pay somewhere between $2,000-$3,500 (depending on the model) for a Maurice Lacroix divers watch with a 600 m/2000 ft water resistance, while you usually need to pay the double or triple amount for a Rolex or an Omega to get an equivalent level of water resistance.

 What characterizes the divers watches of this brand, is that they don’t have an outer or external bezel, rather the bezel sits inside the dial.
-This is a safety feature which makes it virtually impossible to accidentally nudge the bezel underwater, and that makes Maurice Lacroix Pontos Diver Watches ideal divers watches and tool watches.
+This is a safety feature which makes it virtually impossible to accidentally nudge the bezel underwater.

 My ranking of Maurice Lacroix: top 20-30 brands.